-This annual $1000 cash prize is awarded by the Michigan Quarterly Review editorial board to the author of the best short story published in MQR that year.
+This annual $1,000 cash prize is awarded by the Michigan Quarterly Review editorial board to the author of the best short story published in MQR that year.
 Established in 1978, the prize is sponsored by University of Michigan alumnus and fiction writer Leonard S. Bernstein, a trustee of the Lawrence Foundation of New York.
-Approximately eight short stories are published in MQR each year.
+Approximately twenty short stories are published in MQR each year.

 This annual $500 cash prize is awarded to the author of a poem or group of poems published that year in Michigan Quarterly Review.
 The award was established in 2002 by a generous gift from the Office of the President of the University of Michigan.
 A different judge is selected each year by the university.
 Approximately fifty poems are published in MQR each year.